spessasus/GeneralUser-GS/documentation/README.md

 ## 2. Compatibility

 GeneralUser GS is fully compatible with [FluidSynth](https://www.fluidsynth.org/) and [BASSMIDI](https://www.un4seen.com/bass.html) (version 2.4.14.28 or later) and most software based on these two engines.
+It is also fully compatible with [KQ Sampei](https://apps.apple.com/us/app/kq-sampei/id1626784865) (iOS) & [SpessaSynth](https://spessasus.github.io/SpessaSynth/) (web app).

 Most other SoundFont synths will not properly render many of the presets and should be avoided.
 The following table shows the compatibility status of several popular SoundFont engines:

 | SoundFont Synth / Application                                                           | Compatibility | Notes                                                                                                         |
 | --------------------------------------------------------------------------------------- |:-------------:| ------------------------------------------------------------------------------------------------------------- |